Barclays brings you Faster Payments

 Q8.
 Why can’t all payments be sent via the Faster Payment Service?

 Payments can only be sent using this method when both banks involved are part of FPS and the recipient bank has enabled the receiving sort code to receive Faster Payments.
 Payments to sort codes which can’t accept Faster Payments will have to be sent using CHAPS.
-In these instances you will not be charged the standard fee for making a CHAPS payment.
-If you visit a branch to set up your CHAPS payment the fee will be waived and if you are able to use our online CHAPS service the fee will be refunded within 24 hours.

 You can find out more about the Faster Payments Service at the UK Payments Administration (formally APACS) website.
 To find out whether a particular bank can receive FPS payments use their sort code checker tool.